Entanglement and particle fluctuations of one-dimensional chiral topological insulators

-To the best of our knowledge, there are no results proving bounds on the entanglement based on topological invariants for a general class of non-spatial symmetries.
-For a one dimensional, two band system, the authors in Ref.~\cite{RyuHatsugaiChiralEntanglement} have tried to establish a connection between the bulk polarization, a chiral/inversion $\mathbb{Z}_2$ invariant, and an entanglement bound.
-In particular, they suggest that when $\mathbb{Z}_2$ is odd, we have $S\geq 2 \ln 2$.
-Here we will prove an entanglement bound for a full $\mathbb{Z}$ classification of one dimensional chiral symmetric insulators with any number of bands.
+In contrast to previous works, we study entanglement without the use of the flat-band limit or any slow-varying approximation for the boundaries and, for the first time, directly express the number of protected eigenvalues in terms of the topological invariant.
+To do so, we apply a different type of index theorem to a general, {\it discrete}, one-dimensional chiral topological insulator.
+As one of the main results, we will obtain an entanglement bound for a full $\mathbb{Z}$ classification of one dimensional chiral symmetric insulators with any number of bands.
 This includes chiral unitary (AIII), chiral orthogonal (BDI) and chiral symplectic (CII) systems.
-For a winding number $\mathcal{I} \in \mathbb{Z}$ we will show that there are $2|\mathcal{I}|$ topologically protected entanglement modes leading to the bound $S\geq 2 |\mathcal{I}|\ln 2$.
-Our results also provide a bound on the particle fluctuations in the partition, $\Delta N^2 \geq \frac{|\mathcal{I}|}{2}$, which may be useful to identify topological states experimentally \cite{MonkmanSirker,Greiner1, Greiner2, Bloch1, Bloch2}.
+For a periodic system with winding number $\mathcal{I} \in \mathbb{Z}$ we will show that there are $2|\mathcal{I}|$ topologically protected entanglement modes leading to the bound $S\geq 2 |\mathcal{I}|\ln 2$.
+We will also establish an important topologically protected bound on the particle number fluctuations, $\Delta N^2\geq |\mathcal{I}|/2$.
+While the entanglement entropy is hard to measure experimentally, the number fluctuations are a function of the particle distributions alone.
+Those can be obtained straightforwardly, for example, in experiments on cold atomic gases in optical lattices using spectroscopy with single-site resolution \cite{Greiner}.
+Since the particle fluctuations bound entanglement from below, they can be used---either experimentally or in numerical calculations---as an order parameter to detect topological phase transitions.

-Our paper is organized as follows: We first define the chiral model and the correlation matrix and introduce the notation used in the following.
-We then present an elementary proof for the bound on the entanglement entropy and also discuss a similar bound on the number fluctuations.
-Finally, we prove that the single-particle entanglement spectrum has protected eigenvalues at $1/2$.
+Our paper is organized as follows: We first define the chiral model with winding number $\mathcal{I}$ and introduce the notation used in the following.
+We then present an elementary proof for bounds on the entanglement entropy and the particle number fluctuations.
+Finally, we prove that the single-particle entanglement spectrum has exactly $2|\mathcal{I}|$ protected eigenvalues at $1/2$.